Big banks brace as British forex class action seeks go-ahead

-JPMorgan (JPM.N), Citigroup (C.N), Barclays (BARC.L), UBS (UBSG.S) and NatWest (NWG.L), along with Japan's MUFG Bank [RIC:RIC:MTFGTU.UL], are braced for the first forex class action in Britain over cartels dubbed "Essex Express" and "Three Way Banana Split".
+JPMorgan, Citigroup, Barclays, UBS and NatWest, along with Japan’s MUFG Bank, are braced for the first forex class action in Britain over cartels dubbed “Essex Express” and “Three Way Banana Split”.

 The European Commission fined all the lenders apart from UBS, which had alerted the body to the two cartels, a total of more than 1 billion euros ($1.2 billion) over the matter in 2019.